AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-field-sync/add-an-existing-salesforce-field-to-the-marketo-sync.md

    >[!NOTE]
    >
-   >&nbsp;If the field already has values in Salesforce, those values don't sync over to Marketo until the next record update.
+   > If the field already has values in Salesforce, those values don't sync over to Marketo until the next record update.